 Most professional traders trade with very low true leverage and rarely go above 10:1.
 That’s how they stay in the game.

-Regardless of the leverage amount that your broker offers, you can emulate these lower leverage levels by simply depositing more money in your account and managing your risk properly like using proper position sizing.
+Regardless of the leverage amount that your broker offers, you can emulate these lower leverage levels by simply depositing more money in your account and managing your risk properly by using proper position sizing.

 Use true leverage of 10:1 or lower.

 Only risk 10% or less of your account balance at any given time.
 Never let the value of all your trades open exceed 10 times your account equity.

 To calculate your true leverage of a single trade, divide your trade size by your account equity.